cbshoaib/modules/modules/react-native-2fa/README.md

 * **getGoogleAuthenticatorQR**
 `getGoogleAuthenticatorQR` method is used return the QR code link which you can use to register on Google Authenticator App.

+* **enableAuthentication**
+`enableAuthentication` method takes an object containing method `email`, `phone_number`, `google_authenticator` Sends opt to the user via the provided method.

+* **verifyEnableAuthenticationCode**
+`verifyEnableAuthenticationCode` method takes object containing `method` and `code` that was sent to user to be verified.
+If user gets verified successfully, two factor authentication is enabled for that method and user is redirected to AuthTypes page of the application.

+* **checkAuthenticationStatus**
+`checkAuthenticationStatus` method returns the type of two factor authentication enabled for that particular user

+* **disableAuthenticationStatus**
+`disableAuthenticationStatus` method disables any type of two factor authentication which is enabled for that particular user
 ## Manual Setup

 1. If you want to use the module directly, or in other modules, you can do so by importing it and using the following properties.